-Staking cryptocurrency is a great way to generate a passive income.
+Staking cryptocurrency is a great way to earn passive crypto income.
 It’s relatively easy to do; all you have to do is to stake crypto and earn rewards.
 By staking, you hold your tokens/coins on an exchange or in a wallet for a certain period and receive additional tokens as compensation.

 Holding your token long enough will automatically earn you the staked coin rewards.
-Staking, however, is only available to cryptocurrencies that use the proof-of-stake (PoS) model to validate transactions.
+However, Not all coins can be staked – staking is only available to cryptocurrencies that use the proof-of-stake (PoS) model to validate transactions.
 These cryptocurrencies (such as HI) allow you to receive rewards for staking your assets.

 Staking cryptocurrency can be a bit of a challenge for beginners, so we’ve prepared this guide to help you learn how to stake cryptocurrency.

 Staking is a form of transaction veriﬁcation in which users commit their assets to support a blockchain network by conﬁrming transactions.
 Crypto staking is typically done through a node – a computer connected to the network that helps process and verify transactions.
 Staking helps keep the network running smoothly and prevents fraud and errors.
 In return for providing this service, nodes earn rewards for each transaction they help verify and add to the blockchain.

 Staking is only available to Proof-of-Stake (PoS) cryptocurrencies.
 The more crypto you pledge (stake), the higher your chances of becoming a validator (or miner) since the system considers you more trustworthy than other users.

 Understanding the Proof-of-Stake